 Physical illnesses are referred for treatment at the first sign of symptoms, with funding rarely an issue.
 Take cancer for example.
-Cancer is a serious and truly devastating illness, but if you go to the Doctors and they suspect cancer, you are referred immediately for treatment at the earliest stage to try and stop it before it becomes even more deadly.
+Cancer is a serious and truly devastating illness.
+But if you go to the Doctors and they suspect cancer, you are referred immediately for treatment at the earliest stage to try and stop it before it becomes even more deadly.
 The Doctor doesn’t say ‘Oh you have to wait until it’s stage 3 and nearly terminal before we are going to do anything’.
 Anyone would be horrified by that.
 But that is what it is like for eating disorders.
 You can’t get funding to go to hospital until you get to a low enough weight.
-But by that time it is too late, the anorexia has well and truly taken over and people are seriously mentally and physically ill.
+But by that time it is too late.
+The anorexia has well and truly taken over and people are seriously mentally and physically ill.

 On my most recent admission to hospital, my BMI was just over 10, half of what is considered healthy.
-And yes, I may have disguised my weight by a few kilos but even BMI’s in the mid to low teens are too low to have to reach before being allowed treatment.
+And yes, I may have disguised my weight by a few kilos, but even BMI’s in the mid to low teens are too low to have to reach before being allowed treatment.
 You get told you can’t get help until you lose a bit more weight.
 Really?!
 The mental torture that goes alongside living with anorexia, let alone the physical damage being done, should warrant you access to immediate treatment, regardless of weight.

 If all sufferers of anorexia knew they could be hospitalised at higher weights, it may stop them TRYING to lose as much weight in the first place.
 It is one thing being hospitalised when you are dangerously thin; in some cases, that thinness can feel worth any risk.
 But if you know you are going to be stopped well before you reach a very low weight and therefore not allowed to get very thin, it may encourage weight maintenance.

-But, as it stands, admission only occurs at extremely low weights.
+However, as it stands, admission only occurs at extremely low weights.
 But the more weight you lose, the more addictive it becomes.
 As the cycle of losing weight continues, anorexia takes over and you become possessed.
-You lose all control and with the increasing weight loss comes increasingly entrenched anorexic thoughts that become harder and harder to shift the longer it goes on.
+You lose all control.
+With the increasing weight loss comes increasingly entrenched anorexic thoughts that become harder to shift the longer it goes on.
 Anorexia becomes your mind, your body, your life.
 And this is the point you have to get to before treatment is offered.

+The whole funding for eating disorders situation is a numbers game.
+Numbers of beds for eating disorders in hospitals are few and far between.
+Unless your number on the scales is deadly low enough, you will not be given the money numbers to give you the treatment you so desperately need.
 I think it is clear that if more money were to be put into eating disorders, to allow treatment and hospitalisation at higher weights, it would make a remarkable difference, reducing entrenched thoughts and habits, providing motivation to maintain weight and stopping loss of lives.

+People die because they are allowed to get to such dangerously low weights.
+If they don’t die, often their lives are lost anyway through living in the hell that is anorexia.
 Please help raise awareness of eating disorders and the vital need for more money to allow quicker treatment access.
+There needs to be more funding for eating disorders treatment.
 Share this blog, become a follower, and if a campaign is started in the near future then please, show it your support.